-After one year has lapsed, if the "I" grade has not been changed to another grade by the instructor, the "I" grade will be replaced with a "W5."
-There is no grade point value for a "W5."
+After the next long semester has lapsed, if the "I" grade has not been changed to another grade by the instructor, the "I" grade will be replaced with an "F".

 Considerations When Dropping Courses

 Legislative actions currently in affect can add additional charges for repeated courses and may limit the number of courses the student can drop at any Texas public institution of higher education.